grace-nest/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+NSheng is an Associate Professor in State Key Laboratory of Coal Combustion, School of Energy and Power Engineering, Huazhong University of Science and Technology (HUST).
+Before joining the faculty of HUST, Sheng received his Ph.D. in Engineering from Tsinghua University in 2019.
+His dissertation focus on the agglomeration, migration and deposition of microparticles in electrostatic and ﬂow ﬁelds and was awarded as Excellent Ph.
+D Thesis of Tsinghua University and the Springer Thesis Award.
+He is interested in complex fluids and granular media associated with micron particles.
+So far, sheng has authored 18 journal articles on J. Fluid Mech., Phys.
+Rev. E, Phys.
+Rev. Fluids, Chem.
+Eng.
+Sci., etc. and received a grant from the National Natural Science Foundation of China.
+In his spare time, Sheng loves playing basketball.
+He was on the team of DEPE at Tsinghua for 8 years.
+He was also a member of ACSSY basketball team at Yale.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.